 So, what’s the solution?

 Many steps go into determining if you need to install Ice and Water Shield on your roof and how much of it.
-This process can take up a lot of your valuable time, but there’s an alternative solution: automation.OneClick Code offers the most complete Ice and Water Shield calculator on the market.
+This process can take up a lot of your valuable time, but there’s an alternative solution: automation.
+OneClick Code offers the most complete Ice and Water Shield calculator on the market.
 And the best part?
 It’s free!

 OneClick’s IWS Calculator takes all of the important details into consideration: what are the measurements of your roof?
 What material is the wall made out of?
 What jurisdiction is the building under?
 Once you input this information, the calculator will provide you not only with the correct information you need to install your IWS, but it will also provide you with actual written documentation to prove it.

 Another great feature of this calculator is it allows you to round your results up to a half roll or a roll of IWS.
-Think of it like that: if you only need six slices of bread, you’ll still need to buy the whole loaf, right?
+Think of it like this: if you only need six slices of bread, you’ll still need to buy the whole loaf, right?
 That’s what happens with IWS.
 It doesn’t matter whether you’ll actually use the entire roll or not, you’ll still need to purchase it in full.
 That’s why this feature can also save you money, as it allows you to know how much IWS you will need and how much you will actually need to buy - and give you evidence to back it up.

 So, let’s get to work!